stoiandan/AgainstTheChurchFathers/README.md

 This is mostly because Augustine taught some things (including the doctrine of double procession of th Holy Spirit), that Orthodox reject, yet the claim to follow the Church Fathers.

-Most Orthodox argue that not any Church father is infailible, and Augustine, like the rest of us, made some errors.
+Most Orthodox argue that not one Church father is infailible, and Augustine, like the rest of us, made some errors.
 But this is a double standard, as all Church Fathers that are Byzantine are higly regarded and esteemed.
-I've often saw Augustine's theology misquoted, mirepresented or attributed to other saints, if it was in line with what the Orthodox where thinking, only to dismiss and disregards him.
+I've often saw Augustine's theology misquoted, mirepresented or attributed to other saints, if it was in line with what the Orthodox where thinking, only to dismiss and disregard him.
 To this day, St. Augustine is onl makred as _blessed_ in the Orthodox calendar (the meaning of which speaks a thousand words to Orthodox people) as opposed to _saint_.

 # Theology based on political reasons